By Gerard Best

 For techies, the term ‘cloud’ is just a metaphor for the Internet.
-And the advent of cloud computing is creating new possibilities for businesses in the Caribbean and across the world.
+And the advent of cloud computing, which is now offered as a service by companies similar to hostiserver, is creating new possibilities for businesses in the Caribbean and across the world.
 Where in the past, businesses would run applications from a physical computer or server in their building, cloud computing provides a simple way to access servers, storage, databases, analytics and a broad set of application services over the Internet.
 Some of most recognizable names in the tech industry are among the major providers of cloud computing, including Adobe, Amazon, Google, IBM, Microsoft and Oracle.

 “As more Caribbean companies confront the reality of rising costs for technology services, cloud computing is emerging as an attractive option for those seeking to reduce routine expenditure without compromising on competitiveness or service delivery capability,” said Bevil Wooding, an internet strategist with US-based non-profit organisation Packet Clearing House.

 Wooding is the founder of the Caribbean Network Operators Group, or CaribNOG, the region’s first volunteer-based community of network engineers, computer security experts and tech aficionados.
 For the last few years, CaribNOG has been increasing region-wide awareness of cloud computing and other important issues related to technological innovation and regional development.

 The CaribNOG community is preparing for its thirteenth regional gathering, to be held at in Barbados.
 Stephen Lee, CaribNOG programme director, said the meeting will have a strong focus on cloud computing.